shore-xplorer/shore-xplorer/README.md

 - 👋 Hi, I’m @shore-xplorer
-- 👀 I’m interested in Python and prompt engineering
+- 👀 I’m interested in cybersecurity and prompt engineering
 - 🌱 I’m currently learning Netlock
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me jspyle76@gmail.com